dladd/pyFormex/sphinx/install.rst

 infrastructure and your computer knowledge.
 We will describe them in detail in this document, and advice you on which method might be the best in your case.

+.. note:: **pyFormex on non-Linux systems**

+  |pyformex| is being developed on Linux systems, and most users run it on a
+  Linux platform.
+The :ref:`sec:pyformex-nonlinux` section holds information on how pyFormex can be run on other platforms.

-But first we give an overview of the most important pros and cons of the different install methods.
+Let's first give you an overview of the most important pros and cons of the different install methods.

 :ref:`sec:official-release`
 ---------------------------